-And as audiences will testify, Werner’s been knocking it out of the park – or concert hall – all around the US for twenty years.
+As audiences will testify, Werner’s been knocking it out of the park – or concert hall – all around the U.S. for twenty years.
 Renowned as a charismatic performer, she’s known above all for challenging herself to conquer new styles, almost like mountaintops, every few years.

 “I like concept albums, because they provide a place for the audience and the artist to meet.
 You may not know me and I may not know you, but we both know something about a farmer’s market, about what it is to sit in a pew at church and wonder what life means, we both know something about falling in love and maybe falling back out again.
 I like to have a starting point for an evening’s conversation with an audience – it’s a great icebreaker.”

 She first arrived on the national stage when her 1995 BMG debut earned her national concert tours with Joan Armatrading and Richard Thompson.
 In 1996, Werner was featured as part of the “next generation” in Peter Paul and Mary’s PBS special LifeLines.
 She has performed on NPR’s World Café, NPR’s Mountain Stage, and in 2016 Nebraska Educational Television broadcast The Land Will Outlive Us All, a one hour special on Werner, agriculture, and her 2015 concert tour across the state.